Class of scalable parallel and vectorizable pseudorandom number generators based on non-cryptographic RSA exponentiation ciphers: Number Theory

-Since we choose $p_1$ and $p_2$ to be 32-bit primes, the exponentiations can be accomplished using native 64-bit arithmetic.
-In RSA cryptographic applications, this CRT-based speedup can only be used in the decryption step, since only Bob knows $p_1$ and $p_2$.
+Since we choose $p$ and $q$ to be 32-bit primes, the multiplications and exponentiations in equations \eqref{eqn:CRTimplementation} can be accomplished using fast native 64-bit arithmetic.
+(In RSA cryptographic applications, the CRT-based speedup of the exponentiations can only be used in the decryption step, since only Bob knows $p$ and $q$.)